-U.S. stock index futures pointed to a slightly lower open on Wall Street after stocks advanced for a fifth day.
+U.S. stock index futures pointed to a higher open on Wednesday, after the publication of the ADP jobs report.

 Get the best of CNBC in your inbox

 China's move to save its market may have been unnecessary and could prevent future stimulus says international strategists.

 With oil prices surging after the global market turmoil of "Black Monday," could investors regain their faith in commodities?